DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

 \subsection{Entropy wave}

 Riemann solvers are generally very good at preserving shocks.
-Very slowly moving waves are, however, sometimes more difficult.
+However, very slowly moving waves are sometimes more difficult.
 To test the diffusion and dispersion error, we launch a very slowly moving discontinuity (entropy wave) in one dimension.
-Assuming the experiment is carried out in $x$ direction, the generic quantities are $(\rho, p) = [0.9, 1.0]$ when $x<0$ and $[1.1, 1.0]$ when $x \geq 0$.
-All the other quantities are set to 0, with $\gamma =\frac{5}{3}$ and $S= log(\frac{P}{\rho^\gamma})$ in the whole experiment.
-The velocity $u_x$ of the whole box is set constant to $[1.0, 0.1, 0.01, 0.001]$ and the runtime of the experiment is set to respectively $t_{end}= [10, 10, 100, 1000]$ time units.
+Assuming the experiment is carried out in $x$ direction, the generic quantities are $(\rho, P) = [0.9, 1.0]$ when $x<0$ and $[1.1, 1.0]$ when $x \geq 0$.
+All other quantities are set to 0, with $\gamma =\frac{5}{3}$ and $S= ln(\frac{P}{\rho^\gamma})$ in the entire experiment.
+Boundaries are periodic.
+We use rather low resolution, 100 cells in direction of the wave propagation to exaggerate the dispersion error.
+The velocity $u_x$ of the whole box is set constant to $[1.0, 0.1, 0.01, 0.001, 0.001]$ and the runtime of the experiment is set to respectively $t_{end}= [1, 10, 100, 1000, 1000]$ time units.
 This means the number of updates is increasing tenfold with each run.
 If the solver is diffusive, the wave form should smear out.
 Figure \ref{fig:entropy_wave} shows the test results at the end time, when the wave crosses one period.
-Naturally the corners are slightly diffused, but we can clearly see, that with lower velocities the increase in diffusion is negligible.
+Naturally the corners are slightly rounded from slope limiters, but we can clearly see, that with lower velocities the increase in diffusion is negligible.
 The diffusion is resolution-sensitive, and depends on the slope limiters.
-The cyan curve is at time=0, red - $u_x=0.1$, green - $u_x=0.01$, blue dotted - at $u_x=0.001$.
-For the latter velocity we do already see distortion, stemming from gas turning to incompressible gas at such small Mach numbers and Riemann solvers are normally not good with $\rm{M} \leq 0.2$.
+The black curve is at time=0, blue - $u_x=1$, red - $u_x=0.1$, green dashed - $u_x=0.01$, and magenta dotted - $u_x=0.001$.
+At the lowest velocity, we observe noticeable distortion.
+This is expected, as many Riemann solvers that are not asymptotic-preserving become excessively diffusive at low Mach numbers.
+The issue arises because numerical dissipation is often linked to jumps in the velocity normal to the cell interfaces, which do not scale correctly with Mach number.
+As a result, even small spurious variations in this velocity component can lead to disproportionately large diffusion, particularly when $\rm{M} \leq 0.2$.